Bobby-Mack1/Bobby-Mack1.github.io/_posts/2024-11-22-Classification-Predictions.md

 <br>
 # Growth & Next Steps <a name="growth-next-steps"></a>

-While predictive accuracy was relatively high - other modelling approaches could be tested, especially those somewhat similar to Random Forest, for example XGBoost, LightGBM to see if even more accuracy could be gained.
+While predictive accuracy was relatively high - other modelling approaches could be tested to see if even more accuracy could be gained.

 We could even look to tune the hyperparameters of the Random Forest, notably regularisation parameters such as tree depth, as well as potentially training on a higher number of Decision Trees in the Random Forest.

-From a data point of view, further variables could be collected, and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting customer loyalty
+From a data point of view, further variables could be collected, and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting customer loyalty.